BretStateham/AzureLabs/Traditional/VMIntro/HOL.md

 	![2170NewlyFormattedDrives](images/2170newlyformatteddrives.png?raw=true "Newly Formatted Drives")

-1. In the open the new drives in Windows Explorer and create the following folders.
+1. In the open the new drives in Windows Explorer and ***create the following folders***.
 Later, we will configure SQL Server to use these new folders rather than the default folders on the C: Drive:

 	- **F:\Data**
 	- **G:\Logs**